guanhuaw/MIRTorch/README.md

 ### Installation

 We recommend to [pre-install `PyTorch` first](https://pytorch.org/).
+Use `pip install mirtorch` to install.
-To install the `MIRTorch` package, after cloning the repo, please try `pip install -e .`(one may modify the package locally with this option.)
+To install the `MIRTorch` locally, after cloning the repo, please try `pip install -e .`(one may modify the package locally with this option.)

 ------